duonghv1/air_quality_detector/README.md

 AQI PURPLEAIR\
 REVERSE NOMINATIM

-The program will output the following information: (the results change in according to the time the program is used, this is only a sample)
+The program will output the following information:

 CENTER 33.64324045/N 117.84185686276017/W\
 AQI 180\